-The evaluation of DPB-001 has been updated at part of this report from its original evaluation in 2018.
 DPB-001, a circa 1950 Ranch-style house built by Bill and Helen Guy and acquired by the County of Los Angeles in 1960, is locally significant for its association with Devil's Punchbowl, a popular Los Angeles County park and wilderness area.
 Beginning in 1963, when Devil's Punchbowl opened to the public, the house served as the park's ranger station and administrative headquarters.
 A subsequent housing boom in the Antelope Valley region made the park "a popular local destination for hiking, mountain biking, nature walks, picnics, bird-watching, and photography" (Los Angeles Times 1992).
 By 1990, the park hosted approximately 70,000 annual visitors, making it an important recreational resource for the region.

-For its association with Devil's Punchbowl County Park as an administrative headquarters, DPB-001 is eligible for the NRHP under Criterion A and CRHR under Criterion 1.
+For its association with Devil's Punchbowl Park as an administrative headquarters, DPB-001 is eligible for the NRHP under Criterion A, the CRHR under Criterion 1, and the LACRLHD Criterion 1.